The Android-powered HTC One M8 will be given a Windows Phone makeover in the coming weeks, latest reports have suggested.

-Despite a stunning brushed metal finish and a premium array of specs, the upcoming handset will reportedly have a seriously clunky name – the HTC One M8 for Windows.
+Despite a stunning brushed metal finish and a premium array of specs,

 With the Windows Phone platform going through something of resurgence, following the recent jump to Windows Phone 8.1, an M8 spin-off would mark a serious coop for the still relatively small operating system.
 It would go head-to-head with the recently released Nokia Lumia 930.

 Maintaining the Android phone’s dual-sensor camera and Boomsound stereo speakers, the M8 for Windows will also reportedly see the phone’s 5-inch 1080p display and Snapdragon 801 processor retained.

 HTC has yet to offer any official comment on plans for a Windows powered M8.